-Getting a payday loan is already risky — if you don’t pay it back, sooner or later it could destroy your credit.
-But when it comes to online payday loans and private loans, you just can’t be sure whether these sites are safe.
+Getting a payday loan is already risky.
+If you don’t pay it back, it could destroy your credit sooner or later.
+But when it comes to online payday loans and private loans, you can’t be sure whether these sites are safe.

 These emergency financing methods can be advantageous at times.
-So we don’t want to filter them out but we do want to stress on the importance for due caution.
+So we don’t want to filter them out, but we want to stress the importance of due caution.

 But if you want to get a full understanding, there are some points to cover first.

-Yes, but not necessarily any more than any other type of finance site.
+Yes, but not necessarily any more than any other finance site type.
 Even payment processors like PayPal are subject to phishing attacks.
-In these instances, hackers are attempting to collect your private data to commit identity fraud.
-It’s the same scenario for payday loan sites — whether it’s a fake company collecting information or an actual phishing site.
+In these instances, hackers attempt to collect your private data by committing identity fraud.
+It’s the same scenario for payday loan sites, whether a fake company collecting information or an actual phishing site.

-Furthermore, there have not been any major payday loan company data breaches — yet even big name like Target have had their databases compromised before.
-So the insinuation that it’s super dangerous to sign up for these sites is wrong — the mistake comes in choosing the wrong sites in the first place.
-In comparison, if you buy stolen goods off the corner it could also prove to be more problematic than purchasing them at your closest Wal-Mart.
+Furthermore, there have not been any major payday loan company data breaches, yet even big names like Target have compromised their databases.
+So the insinuation that it’s super dangerous to sign up for these sites is wrong.
+The mistake comes in choosing the wrong sites in the first place.
+In comparison, if you buy stolen goods off the corner, it could also prove to be more problematic than purchasing them at your closest Walmart.

 So here’s the trick …

-You need to know how to find out which payday lenders are trustable.
+You need to know how to find out which payday lenders are trusted.

-That’s why the best bet is to just apply in person.
-You can get your loan funded just as quickly, it’s just one extra step.
-Then you only have to trust the company directly and their employee handling your information.
-Otherwise, it’s too easy for a fraudster to steal your details whether through a fake company or by data compromise later.
+That’s why the best bet is to apply in person.
+You can get your loan funded quickly.
+It’s just one extra step.
+You only have to trust the company directly and their employee handling your information.
+Otherwise, it’s too easy for a fraudster to steal your details, whether through a fake company or by data compromise later.

-For once, read the privacy polices, the terms of conditions, and any other legal fine print!
+For once, read the privacy policies, the terms of conditions, and any other legal fine print!

 Also, really do your background research!

-The sad thing is that most of the payday loan scams can be spotted a mile away.
+The sad thing is that most payday loan scams can be spotted a mile away.
 And the ones that are just there to collect your information are obvious tricks.

 There are two things you can do:

-This will draw a picture for what you are facing.
-If the company can be trusted, they will have a verified background.
-Otherwise there will be discrepancies, a lack of history, or obviously bad stuff that comes up.
+This will draw a picture of what you are facing.
+If the company can be trusted, it will have a verified background.
+Otherwise, there will be discrepancies, a lack of history, or obviously bad stuff that comes up.

-A lot of payday loan reviews are written by affiliate marketers and even the fraudsters themselves.
 The only good thing about reviews being on the Web is that the site isn’t lurking in the shadows.
-The more these companies have to critique about, the better.
-This makes it easier for victims to track their experience back to the specific illicit companies.
+Many payday loan reviews are written by affiliate marketers and even the fraudsters themselves.
+The more these companies have to critique, the better.
+This makes it easier for victims to track their experience back to specific illicit companies.

-However, sometimes reading payday loan reviews will give you insight on what good is about to come your way.
-The clearest example of this is if you can find a lot of user experiences that are positive.
-But not just from random websites — you want reviews on Google Maps, Yelps, with the Better Business Bureau, and even GlassDoor.
+However, sometimes reading payday loan reviews will give you insight into what good is about to come your way.
+The clearest example of this is finding a lot of positive user experiences.
+But don’t rely only on random websites.
+You want reviews on Google Maps, Yelps, the Better Business Bureau, and even GlassDoor.

-Next, you could just refer back to our Top 10 Payday Lenders piece.
-This list is current as of writing this (May 2016) and each of these companies have been thoroughly vetted.
+Next, you could refer back to our Top 10 Payday Lenders piece.
+This list is current as of writing this (May 2016), and each of these companies has been thoroughly vetted.

 It is important to differentiate a payday loan scam from an advertising and/or marketing scam.
 The thing is that payday lenders get a bad rep in the first place, and they are often labeled as a scam for reasons that are not fraudulent.
-For example, even when they charge within the legal APR rate, they are constantly ragged as scammers for charging, “too much,” on loans.
+For example, even when they charge within the legal APR rate, they are constantly ragged as scammers for charging too much interest.

-You really need to know what you’re getting into and even better how you’re going to get out of it because it is a temporary fix.
+You really need to know what you’re getting into and, even better, how you’re going to get out of it because it is a temporary fix.
 If you expect it to become a long-term resolve, you are setting yourself up for disaster.
-For those that had a credit card they just couldn’t get paid off for many years even when trying their hardest — this payday loan will be a horrible dejavu of then.
+Those who had a credit card just couldn’t get paid off for many years, even when trying their hardest.

 So set up a budget plan to repay your loan.

-If you are borrowing $1,000, you can expect to pay hundreds back on top of it by your next payday.
+If you borrow $1,000, you can expect to pay hundreds back on top of it by your next payday.
 Leaving this unpaid would set you back another few hundred and a late fee.
-If the debt ran any further, you can pretty much guarantee you won’t ever be able to pay it back and by then you’ll be begging the lender to send it to collections.
+If the debt runs any further, we can pretty much guarantee you won’t ever be able to pay it back, and by then, you’ll be begging the lender to send it to collections.

-Ultimately, it is a high amount to pay on an emergency loan but when you have nowhere else to get it then it could be necessary.
-Out of all the payday loan providers we have reviewed, the best rate we could find was a 6% APR.
-This is actually very good — the worst rates we saw from quality lenders were in the range of 2,290% APR.
+Ultimately, it is high to pay on an emergency loan, but it could be necessary when you have nowhere else to get it.
+Out of all payday lenders we have reviewed, we could find the best rate was a 6% APR.
+This is actually very good.
+The worst rates we saw from quality lenders were in the range of 2,290% APR.

-So even though you might be guaranteed a ‘no credit credit check approval’ it might be better to avoid the loan altogether.
-But again, if it’s an emergency by all means go ahead.
+So even though you might be guaranteed a ‘no credit check approval,’ it might be better to avoid the loan altogether.
+But again, if it’s an emergency, by all means, go ahead.

 Next to them, go by ranking in our top-10 list.
-If you only need a smaller amount (far below $1,000) then also look for the best option based on that.
-Only a few of these lenders will lend under $1,000 unfortunately.
+If you only need a smaller amount (far below $1,000), look for the best option.
+Only a few of these lenders will lend under $1,000, unfortunately.

-Also, consider peer-to-peer lending as an alternative — the verification process might be a little longer but in the end you will get easy funding and sometimes good rates.
-We discussed what peer-to-peer lending is all about and if you’re interested, you can check out sites like Prosper.com and BTCJam.com to get funded.
+Also, consider peer-to-peer lending as an alternative.
+The verification process might be a little longer, but you will get easy funding and sometimes good rates in the end.
+We discussed what peer-to-peer lending is all about and if you’re interested.

 It all really comes down to how you handle your information.
-Now you have no excuse, if you weren’t aware before it’s now clear that payday lenders are not all frauds.
-But there are bad apples just like with other businesses — you have to watch out for those Facebook, Runescape, and even Plenty of Fish account stealers too!
+If you weren’t aware before, it’s now clear that payday lenders are not all frauds.
+But there are bad apples, just like with other businesses, you have to watch out for those Facebook, Runescape, and even Plenty of Fish account too!
+Now you have no excuse.

 But the worst thing is sometimes the information stolen by fake payday lending sites gets dumped right back onto the Web.
 This becomes indexed and easily available to anyone and everyone.
-Just by looking you up, the details that are revealed are incredibly personal.
+Just by looking you up, the revealed details are incredibly personal.
 The same thing happens with scam web hosting offers.